 Cornell College is committed to being an exciting place of learning and discovery for all of its students and strives to provide equal educational opportunities to students with disabilities.
-Please contact the disabilities services coordinator with any questions or concerns.
+Please contact the disability services coordinator with any questions or concerns.

 Cornell College offers a variety of services and resources to help students succeed and, in accordance with the Americans with Disabilities Act of 1990, as amended, and Section 504 of the Rehabilitation Act of 1973, Cornell faculty and staff members work closely with students who have documented disabilities requiring accommodation to ensure access to the College’s programs, activities and services.

-The Coordinator of Academic Support and Advising is the designated office at Cornell College that maintains disability-related documents, certifies eligibility for services, and determines reasonable accommodations for students with disabilities.
+Disability Services is the designated office at Cornell College that maintains disability-related documents, certifies eligibility for services, and determines reasonable accommodations for students with disabilities.

 If you are an admitted student looking for how to provide documentation to start the accommodation approval process, please fill out the "Apply for Disability Accommodations" form within your Enrollment Checklist through Admissions.

 Students who need accommodations for learning, mental health, or physical disabilities must provide documentation from a professional qualified to diagnose the disability.
 The documentation must be specific about what accommodations are recommended.
 See Documentation Guidelines.

 This documentation should consist of a current report or evaluation prepared by an appropriate professional.
 The documentation must:

 - Specify a particular medical diagnosis, including when the diagnosis was made and the likely duration of the condition;